esteban-cz/Quick-Git/README.md

 ### 3.0.2

-Updated Git clone action, now if you do not have any folder opened you have in the bottom left corner the option to clone git repo, after any folder/file is opened this will change to Git actions.
+Updated Git clone action, now if you do not have any folder opened you have in the bottom left corner the option to clone git repo, after any folder/file is opened this will change to Git actions

+### 3.0.3

+Just updated CHANGELOG.md to be more detailed (added commits and dates to all version updates)

 ---